baconstrudel/go-production-checklist/README.md

 - [ ] Implement circuit breaker if needed
 - [ ] Implement rate-limiting if needed
 - [ ] Set up sensible metrics (error-rate, response-time, etc.)
-- [ ] Enforce body-size-limits if needed (if accessible from the web, definitively needed)
+- [ ] Enforce body-size-limits if your gateway is not already doing this

 ## Preparation
 - [ ] Load-test and/or benchmark the service, especially memory footprint